swaroopkml96/SMach-nand2tetris/README.md

 # SMach-nand2tetris
 Building a computer from scratch

-A simulated machine - chips, assembler, Virtual Machine Translator, Compiler and an OS - In Java
+A simulated machine - Hardware, Assembler, Virtual Machine Translator, Compiler and an OS - Mainly Java

 These are my solutions to the projects in 'The elements of computing systems' or nand2tetris.